tarun-57/autism-application/README.md

 # autism-application
-Basic react kiosk application to help people with autism
+Basic React-NextJS kiosk application to help people with autism

 Instructions to Run:
 1. npm i